LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 This tool generates entity diagrams and file diagrams for source files and for libraries of source files using the Logtalk reflection features to collect the relevant information and a graph language for representing the diagrams.
-Currently only the DOT language is supported (visit the
-<http://www.graphviz.org/> website for more information in this graph
+Currently only the DOT language is supported (tested with version 2.36.0; visit the <http://www.graphviz.org/> website for more information in this graph language).
-language).

 The following entity diagrams are supported: